C4IROcean/OceanDataConnector/README.md

 We provide a number of example notebooks to get you going with Ocean Data Platform and are always adding new ones as we deploy new features.
 An overview of the notebooks we have are:

 - Pull data from the ODP APIs: ODP_data_pull.ipynb
-- Query data with geospatial tools withthe ODP API: PGS_geospatial_querying.ipynb
+- Query data with geospatial tools with the ODP APIs: PGS_geospatial_querying.ipynb
 - Combine data from ODP with external data: PGS_OBIS-usecase-simple.ipynb
-- Uplaod raw data into ODP: raw_file_upload.ipynb
+- Upload raw data into ODP: raw_file_upload.ipynb